-- M4(3) full accessibility 7% market dwellings; 8% AH - Solent mitigation @ average £564/dwelling overall.
-(NB at this stage, particularly prior to any mix ideas etc., we are using DSP assumed average dwelling sizes to produce a proxy for the estimated overall quantum of development and also, therefore, to drive other costs assumptions potential scale of development, untested beyond our use as an assumption); - Enabling and site-wide works and infrastructure no estimated costs / information available, so using an assumption from experience at beyond the upper-end Harman Report guide range @ £32,000/dwelling all dwellings; - Development Profits @ 20% GDV private dwellings; 6% AH; 15% serviced employment and mixed use land sales (fixed assumptions within appraisal, for assessment purpose only); - Professional etc. fees (10% basis), contingencies (5%), marketing and sale costs etc. (3% plus £750/dwelling respectively) all at reasonably standard rates for the testing purpose; - Finance interest rate 6%; - Off-site highways works (by-pass and links) totalling £41m as per EBC supplied indications to date of likely total costs; - No input s.106 costs in addition to the above major highways requirements - the scale of surplus (or deficit) is the appraisal outcome being considered, in response to the use of the above assumptions i.e. is this (highly indicative, provisional) residual scope likely to be sufficient to meet other costs i.e. wider s.106 costs together with any other currently non-identified costs (including any abnormals etc.); - At this stage, we understand there to be no known / confirmed abnormal costs.
+- M4(3) full accessibility 7% market dwellings; 8% AH; - Enabling and site-wide works and infrastructure no estimated costs / information available, so using an assumption from experience at beyond the upper-end Harman Report guide range @ £32,000/dwelling all dwellings; - Development Profits @ 20% GDV private dwellings; 6% AH; 15% serviced employment and mixed use land sales (fixed assumptions within appraisal, for assessment purpose only); - Professional etc. fees (10% basis), contingencies (5%), marketing and sale costs etc. (3% plus £750/dwelling respectively) all at reasonably standard rates for the testing purpose; - Finance interest rate 6%; - Off-site highways works (by-pass and links) totalling £41m as per EBC supplied indications to date of likely total costs; - Input s.106 costs limited as above to the major highways requirements (Link Road) and new schools provision (serviced land and build now assumed).
+So that the scale of surplus (or deficit) is the appraisal outcome being considered, in response to the use of the above assumptions i.e. is this (highly indicative, provisional) residual scope likely to be sufficient to meet any other costs e.g. wider s.106 costs together with any other currently non-identified costs (including any abnormals etc.); - At this stage, we understand there to be no known / confirmed abnormal costs.
 The prospective developers have noted that off-site utilities / reinforcements will be the duty of the statutory undertaking companies to address.
 Ecology / habitats and buffers is an area under consideration in respect of the Southern Damselfly for example, but with no information available to inform any particular assumptions at this stage.